sunjh22/CNVPipe/README.md

 ## 05. Write pre-processing.smk

 This script includes another two scripts:
-- `fastp.smk` for cleaning reads, used snakemake wrapper;
+- `fastp.smk` for cleaning reads, use snakemake wrapper;
-- `bwamem.smk` for mapping reads using bwa-mem, also used snakemake wrapper.
+- `bwamem.smk` for mapping reads using bwa-mem, also use snakemake wrapper.

 ## 06. Write smk for Read-depth based CNV-calling methods

+We need to be clear about some features of these methods:
+1. require normal samples? if yes, how many?
+2. call germline CNV sample by sample or in batch
+3. exclude low-mappability region? require reference file?

 ### 06.1.
 CNVKit

+Require normal samples (no limit on the number), reference genome and exclude low-map region.
+Call germline CNV in batch.

 Include four rules:
 - `autobin` for estimating optimal bin resolution;